camunda/camunda-docs/versioned_docs/version-8.5/components/modeler/desktop-modeler/element-templates/defining-templates.md

 ##### FEEL required

-The field will be displayed as a FEEL editor and a visual indication that a FEEL expression is required will be shown.
+The field will be displayed as a FEEL editor and a visual indication that a FEEL expression is required will be shown:

 ```json
   "properties": [